Turkish defense giant Roketsan to develop micro satellite launch system

-A deal signed by the Presidency of Defense Industries (SSB) and national defense contractor Roketsan eyes making Turkey one of the few countries in the world that has the ability to launch, test and manufacture satellites, and establish bases.
+A deal signed by the Presidency of Defense Industries (SSB) and national defense contractor Roketsan eyes has made Turkey one of the few countries in the world that has the ability to launch, test and manufacture satellites and establish bases.

 According to a statement released by the SSB on Monday, a deal was signed with Roketsan to develop the Micro Satellite Launch System (MUFS), which was among the goals named in President Recep Tayyip Erdoğan's 100-day action plan.